Great for New Students

 Experience yoga at a gentler pace with clear, safe instruction.
 This breath-centered class is ideal for new students, folks of all ages, those working with injuries and experienced yogis looking to deepen their practice.
 Allow yourself time and space to get curious and play.
 Move, stretch, work on alignment, build strength and nurture flexibility.

-A Moksha inspired practice, blending the discipline and stability of the stationary Original Hot series with brain-bending, creative variations.
+A heart-inspired practice, blending the discipline and stability of a stationary practice with brain-bending, creative variations.
 Enjoy the deep, slow pace of a stationary series with some unexpected twists and turns.
 This rigorous class allows you the time to fine-tune your alignment and invites you to enjoy the experiential evolution of each pose.

 Open Level / Great for New Students